microfoundry/MicroFoundry-XC6194A-PH-Breakout-PCB/README.md

 | Package | USP-8B06 (2.0 x 2.0 x h0.33mm) |

 ## The Micro Foundry XC6194A Breakout
 This is a practical application of the XC6194A IC with JST style PH series connectors for VIn/VOut, a JST SH style connector to provide IO access to the XC6194A functions, essential passive components required for basic operation and voltage-in/voltage-out LEDs.
-An additional 1.0mm pitch FFC connector offers expansion capabilities for optional breakout PCBs with features like voltage level signal translation and the ability to drive up to 3 LEDs for momentarty switches w/RGB LEDs such as those sold by Adafruit.
+An additional 1.0mm pitch FFC connector offers expansion capabilities for optional breakout PCBs with features like voltage level signal translation and the ability to drive up to 3 LEDs for RGB momentarty switches such as those sold by Adafruit.
 The PCB is 26x26 mm with 4x 2.5mm mounting holes.

 ## Pinouts
 ### VIn/VOut